ZG5991/postbored/resources/design_document.md

     Accepts GET requests to /commentHistory-index
     From the main page
-    Accepts startTime + endTime and returns the list of message board post objects in descending order under the relevant post. the User should be seeing the comments oldest first.
+    Accepts startTime + endTime and returns the list of post board post objects in descending order under the relevant post. the User should be seeing the comments oldest first.

 ## EditComment Endpoint